nathang15/dson-market/README.md

 This is a marketplace for Dickinson Student to trade, sell, or buy any items at ease on one common platform.
 The website is only available for Dickinson students, members, and faculties who possess a @dickinson.edu email.

-Dson Market is available under the "Update License", and contributions, in the form of bug reports, feature requests, and code contributions, are welcome.

 ## Installation and Usage ##

 See [USAGE.md](USAGE.md).